krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 Each node has two references (pointers), pointing respectively to the <u>left-child node</u> and <u>right-child node</u>.
 This node is called the <u>parent node</u> of these two child nodes.
 When given a node of a binary tree, we call the tree formed by this node's left child and all nodes below it the <u>left subtree</u> of this node.
 Similarly, the <u>right subtree</u> can be defined.

-**In a binary tree, except leaf nodes, all other nodes contain child nodes and non-empty subtrees.** As shown in the figure below, if "Node 2" is regarded as a parent node, its left and right child nodes are "Node 4" and "Node 5" respectively.
+**In a binary tree, every non-leaf node has child nodes and therefore non-empty subtrees.** As shown in the figure below, if "Node 2" is regarded as a parent node, its left and right child nodes are "Node 4" and "Node 5" respectively.
 The left subtree is formed by "Node 4" and all nodes beneath it, while the right subtree is formed by "Node 5" and all nodes beneath it.

 ![Parent Node, child Node, subtree](binary_tree.assets/binary_tree_definition.png)